applidium/Shutterbug/README.md

 	ShutterbugManager.getSharedImageManager(context).download(url, imageView);

-### Using convenience subclasses (FetchableImageView and FetchableOverlayItem)
+### Using FetchableImageView

 1. Instantiate the subclass (either in your code or in an xml file, for example by replacing `ImageView` by `com.applidium.shutterbug.FetchableImageView`).
 2. Fetch the image (`setImage(String url)` or `setImage(String url, Drawable placeholderDrawable)` if you need to add a placeholder while waiting for the image to be fetched)
 3. That's it!

-We also provide you with a listener interface (`FetchableImageViewListener` and `FetchableOverlayItemListener`) which will help you refresh your UI if need.
+We also provide you with a listener interface (`FetchableImageViewListener`) which will help you refresh your UI if need.

 ### Using ShutterbugManager